-The second part of the two stage model of membrane protein folding consists of the equilibrium between lipid solvated monomeric alpha-helices and associations of the helices into higher order states.
+Membrane protein folding and oligomerization often involve interactions between lipid solvated monomeric alpha-helices, and further associations of the helices into higher order states.
 The two states of the simplest example of this equilibrium, monomers and a homodimer, are cartooned below.

 The formation of the dimer of helices results in an increase of helix-helix and